07ronak/Ayuvya/README.md

 - The active section enlarges, while the others shrink.
 - The state remains active even after moving the mouse away.

-## Example Screenshot

-_(Add a screenshot of the app here)_

-## Future Enhancements

-- Add transitions for smoother animations.
-- Make the app more responsive for smaller screens.
-- Include additional sections or interactivity.

-## License
+## Description

-This project is licensed under the MIT License.
+This project is was a assignment project under AYUVYA.

 ---